-Javier teaches regularly in Financial Law and Regulation courses across the Law School and the Business School: Debt Finance and Security (LLM), M&A Transactions (LLM), and Financial Regulation and Ethics (MBA).
-In addition, he has tutored undergraduate students in Private and Commercial Law courses: Obligations 1B, Business Organisations and Commercial Law.
-He is also the leader of the Vis Moot Project at the University of Glasgow.
+Javier teaches regularly in Financial Law and Regulation courses across the Law School and the Business School: The Law of Secured Finance (LLM), M&A Transactions (LLM), and Financial Regulation and Ethics (MBA).
+In addition, he has taught undergraduate students in Private and Commercial Law courses: Obligations 1B, Commercial Law and Company Law.

 He also coaches the university’s Vis Moot team, and he is the leader of the Finance and Social Justice Project and the GO Justice Challenge, two extracurricular activities that aim to give students the opportunity to explore how their legal skills might contribute to promote social change.